 »Use case: many services in a shared legacy datacenter

-In these cases you will be able to include services in the service mesh by configuring a terminating gateway in each Consul datacenter that needs to communicate with the service.
+In these cases, you will be able to register services from the legacy datacenter with the service mesh by configuring a terminating gateway in each Consul datacenter that acts as a bridge to the shared legacy datacenter.

 You will have to configure the terminating gateways and define the external services in each Consul datacenter for them to be aware of the services you need to reach.